CamStreamer/CamScripterApp_packages_to_use/README.md

 This script displays the current status of Teltonika routers - mobile connection status and type, number of active SIM cards, active network ports, and current GPS position.
 The script can also be set to display a Google map with the current position.

+In addition, the package can download data from AccuWeather based on the current GPS position and send the data to the image (location name, temperature, wind speed and humidity).
+You need to have your own AccuWeather API key.

 ## twitter-statuses

 Test application for Axis devices to integrate with Twitter.